Louis Jacobs: We Have Reason to Believe

-Most of Jacobs' book We Have Reason to Believe deals with such topics as proof of God's existence, pain, miracles, the after-life, and the idea of a "Chosen People", ideas which were not in themselves controversial.
+Most of Jacobs' book titled We Have Reason to Believe deals with such topics as proof of God's existence, pain, miracles, the afterlife, and election: ideas which were not in and of themselves controversial.
 Debate on the book was eventually to centre on chapters 6, 7, and 8: The Torah and Modern Criticism, A Synthesis of the Traditional and Critical Views and Bible Difficulties.

-In these chapters Jacobs took on discussion of "Modern Criticism" of the Bible, more specifically textual analysis of the Torah known as the "Documentary Hypothesis", which suggests that its texts derives from multiple sources, rather than having been given, as Orthodox rabbinical traditions have it, complete in its present form by God to Moses during the period beginning on Mount Sinai and ending with Moses's death.
+In these chapters, Jacobs engaged in a discussion of biblical criticism.
+Specifically, Jacobs was concerned with source criticism of the Torah and the documentary hypothesis; the latter of which suggests that the Torah derives from multiple sources rather than having been given, as Orthodox rabbinical traditions have it, complete in its present form by God to Moses during the period beginning on Mount Sinai and ending with Moses's death.

 Jacobs comments: "While Judaism stands or falls on the belief in revelation, there is no 'official' interpretation on the way in which God spoke to man".
-He writes that "according to some rabbis, [the Pentateuch] was given to Moses at intervals during the sojourn in the Wilderness".
-But he also comments that given the arguments of textual criticism "no work of Jewish apologetics, however limited in scope, can afford to fight shy of the problem".
-Here there is an implied rebuke of the tendency of many Jewish authorities of the period simply to gloss over the inconveniences of the thoughts of the "modern critics" – a rebuke which may have rankled with some.
+He writes that, "according to some rabbis, [the Pentateuch] was given to Moses at intervals during the sojourn in the Wilderness".
+He also comments that, given the arguments of textual criticism, "no work of Jewish apologetics, however limited in scope, can afford to fight shy of the problem".
+Here there is an implied rebuke of the tendency of many Jewish authorities of the period simply to gloss over the inconveniences of the thoughts of the "modern critics" – a rebuke which may have rankled some.

-Jacobs concludes: "there is nothing to deter the faithful Jew from accepting the principle of textual criticism".
+Jacobs concludes: "There is nothing to deter the faithful Jew from accepting the principle of textual criticism".
 He is aware that "to talk about 'reconciling' the Maimonidean idea and the Documentary Hypothesis […] is futile, for you cannot reconcile two contradictory theories.
 But to say this is not to preclude the possibility of a synthesis between the old knowledge and the new knowledge".